rellermeyer/TUD-DistributedSystems/docs/report.md

 - Getting the actors to communicate with each other using *Artery* (serialization of messages, actor discovery).
 - Reworking key distribution (hard) or disabling signature checks

+In addition to the tests explained below, the simulation of byzantine behaviour could be extended.
+The current implementation of byzantine behaviour only covers a fraction of the byzantine faulty space.
+Expanding this could be interesting, but simulating more byzantine behaviours would have a large impact on code complexity.
+Ultimately, we believe simulating all possible byzantine behaviours is infeasible and that we have to trust the author's proof.

 # Evaluation

 ## Functional Requirements